2,500+ families in DuPage County have a child with autism

-The statistics are staggering; one in every 88 children is diagnosed with an Autism Spectrum Disorder, according to the CDC.
+The statistics are staggering; according to the CDC one in every 54 children is diagnosed with an autism spectrum disorder.
 Even more startling are recent reports indicating that these numbers are on the rise.
-Even more startling are recent reports indicating that these numbers are on the rise.
-Whether it is a mild or profound diagnosis on the spectrum, more than 2,500 families in DuPage County have a child with Autism.
+Whether it is a mild or profound diagnosis on the spectrum, more than 2,500 families in DuPage County have a child with autism.

-Further research indicates that children with Autism can benefit and improve their life and social skills by participating in early intervention activities and playing at local parks or gardens.
-However, it is often to find many families with children who have autism avoiding these facilities due to limitations in access, lack of amenities to appropriately stimulate their child’s senses, constrained opportunities for side-by-side play, or there is an absence of features such as shade or quiet areas that frequently are needed by children with Autism.
+Further research indicates that children with autism can benefit and improve their life and social skills by participating in early intervention activities and playing at local parks or gardens.
+However, it is often the ease that families with children who have autism avoid these facilities due to limitations in access, lack of amenities to appropriately stimulate their child’s senses, constrained opportunities for side-by-side play, or an absence of features such as shade or quiet areas frequently needed by children with autism.

 As a primary initiative of the Foundation, the group is committed to developing the Sensory Garden Playground – a free of charge facility that brings together the benefits of gardens and playgrounds with other necessary amenities in a welcoming, accessible, and safe environment where abilities can be developed and an appreciation for each other’s differences are embraced for all children.